FrostSource/alyxlib/docs/reference/extensions/entity.md

 ### GetCriteria

-Get all criteria as a table.
+Get all criteria on this entity as a table.

 ```lua
 CBaseEntity:GetCriteria()